Best rowing machines 2025: Top 6 picks from our fitness experts

 The bottom line

-🔎 Aviron Strong Series Rower: This sturdy and resilient rowing machine delivers a smooth, comfortable ride and mind-boggling array of fun features — but it is quite big and pricey. ★★★★½
+🔎 Aviron Strong Series Rower: This sturdy and resilient rowing machine delivers a smooth, comfortable ride and mind-boggling array of fun features, making it a great choice for most people — that is, as long as you overlook how big and pricey this rower is. ★★★★½

 If you want to make your rowing sessions fun, you can't go wrong with the Aviron Strong Series Rower.
-This rowing machine offers a mind-boggling array of features designed to keep you coming back for more, from addictive games and rowing challenges to races against other Aviron users.
+This rowing machine offers a mind-boggling array of features designed to keep you coming back for more, from addictive games and rowing challenges to Power Play races against other Aviron users.
 With the Strong Series Rower, you can do your workouts while watching your favorite streaming services or row to the footage of beautiful sceneries from all across the globe.
-And if you do a great job with your workouts, you can even land on the leaderboards and unlock new features.
-The Aviron Strong Series Rower is designed to get you hooked on exercise — and does it well.
+Plus, if you do a great job with your workouts, you can even land on the leader boards and unlock new features.
+The Aviron Strong Series Rower is designed to get you hooked on exercise — and does it exceptionally well.

-This rowing machine is also exceptionally sturdy.
-Heavy and resilient, it holds up to 507 lbs (230 kg).
-During our Aviron Strong Series Rower review, it remained stable even during some of the most intense workouts.
-We were also impressed by its smooth, quiet strokes and user-friendly design — this rowing machines has an unusually high seat and widely adjustable footplates, making it accessible to larger individuals and those with limited mobility.
+The first thing we noticed about this rowing machine is that it was well sturdy.
+Heavy and resilient, it holds up to 507 lbs (230 kg), making it accessible to heavier users and stable during intense workouts.
+During our Aviron Strong Series Rower review, we were also impressed by its smooth, quiet strokes and inclusive design — this rowing machine has an unusually high seat and widely adjustable footplates, making it accessible to larger individuals and those with limited mobility.

 Swipe to scroll horizontally